vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/23h_chip_size_README.md

 # ## Chip Size in Image Sensors

 ### Introduction
+The size of the image sensor chip plays a vital role in determining the performance and capabilities of a digital camera.

 **Chip size** refers to the physical dimensions of the image sensor itself.
 It plays a significant role in determining the overall performance, resolution, and image quality of a camera system.
 The chip size impacts various aspects, including pixel size, fill factor, and the sensor's ability to gather light.

+## What is Chip Size?

+- **Definition**: The physical dimensions of the image sensor chip, typically measured in inches or millimeters.
+- **Common Sizes**: Full-frame, APS-C, Micro Four Thirds, 1-inch sensors.

+## Effects of Chip Size

+1. **Field of View**: Larger sensors provide a wider field of view.
+2. **Depth of Field**: Larger sensors typically achieve shallower depth of field effects.

+## Learning Objectives

+- Understand how chip size influences image quality and performance.
+- Recognize the implications of chip size in different camera systems.

 Video and point-and-shoot cameras have traditionally used small chip areas (1/4-inch to 1/2-inch sensors), while digital SLR cameras try to come closer to the traditional size of a 35mm film frame.
 When overall device size is not important, having a larger chip size is preferable, since each sensor cell can be more photo-sensitive.
 For compact cameras, a smaller chip means that all of the optics can be shrunk down proportionately.
 However, larger chips are more expensive to produce, not only because fewer chips can be packed into each wafer, but also because the probability of a chip defect goes up exponentially with the chip area.

 ---